-Draft Policy W6: Conserving and Enhancing Built Heritage Assets and their Settings
+Policy W6: Conserving and Enhancing Built Heritage Assets and their Settings

-Development proposals should conserve and enhance built heritage assets in Willoughby, including any locally significant, non-designated heritage assets.
-Wherever possible, the following criteria should be addressed:
+Development proposals should conserve and enhance built heritage assets, including any locally significant, non-designated heritage assets.
+Wherever practicable and as relevant to the proposed development:

-- A. Development proposals including alterations to existing buildings should describe the significance of any heritage assets affected, including any contribution made by their setting, and conserve and enhance assets according to their significance. - B. All development should seek to conserve both designated and non-designated heritage assets including listed buildings and locally significant non-designated assets identified in this Neighbourhood Development Plan for consideration by Rugby Borough Council (see Appendix 3), and put in place measures to avoid or minimise impact or mitigate damage. - C. Development proposals in areas on maps in the Warwickshire Historic Environment Record (HER) for Willoughby Parish must take account of known surface and subsurface archaeology and ensure unknown and potentially significant deposits are identified and appropriately considered during development.
-In all instances the Warwickshire Historic Environment Record should be consulted at an early stage in the formulation of proposals.
+- A. Development proposals including alterations to existing buildings should describe the significance of any heritage assets affected, including any contribution made by their setting, and conserve and enhance assets according to their significance. - B. All development should conserve both designated and non-designated heritage assets including listed buildings and locally significant non-designated assets identified in this Neighbourhood Development Plan for consideration by Rugby Borough Council (see Appendix 3), and incorporate within the development measures to avoid or minimise impact or mitigate damage. - C. Development proposals should take account of known surface and subsurface archaeology and ensure unknown and potentially significant deposits are identified and appropriately considered during development.